marcusnolan/restruction/README.md

             <img src="./static/images/readme/user_story_testing/user_story_testing1.4.png" style="max-height: 250px"/>
     5. I want to be able to search for exactly what I am looking for without having to trawl through every posted item.
-        - Once a user is logged in, there is an intuitive search that searchs both item names and item descriptions for whatever the user is searching for.
+        - Once a user is logged in, there is an intuitive search that searches both item names and item descriptions for whatever the user is searching for.

             <img src="./static/images/readme/user_story_testing/user_story_testing1.5.png" style="max-height: 250px"/>
     6. I want to be able to edit my account.